Blog: Why did I decide to become a Learning Disability nurse?

-Lauretta Ofulue decided to use her personal experience of being mother to a child who had a learning disability (LD) to good use helping parents in a similar situation by coming to University of Northampton and training to become an LD nurse.
+Lauretta Ofulue decided to use her personal experience of being mother to a child who had a learning disability (LD) to good use helping parents in a similar situation by coming to University of Northampton this year and training to become an LD nurse.
 She blogs about why this branch of nursing is a profession you might want to consider…

 Being there for people

-I became a student nurse out of an ardent desire to carry on supporting people with learning disabilities and their families.
+I became a student nurse out of a desire to carry on supporting people with learning disabilities and their families.
 Someone asked me: why Learning Disability nursing?
 Well, my answer was quite simple.
 I want to be there for that mum, dad or person who is living with very complex health needs.
 I want to give a voice to those people in society who are easily overlooked because they understand the world in a different way.
 I want to help others understand and uphold the rights of people with learning disabilities and their families.
 I see the care I will provide as a privilege.
 Families who have loved ones with learning disabilities are very protective of them because of their vulnerability.

 Becoming a Learning Disability nurse means that I will be trained specifically to look after people with learning disabilities.
 I believe it to be a position of trust that gives a family the confidence to delegate the care of their loved one to someone else who will understand the unique needs of their loved one and their family as a whole.
 I believe strongly that the fact that a person cannot understand or express their needs in the usual fashion does not diminish their opinion.
 I want to support and encourage them to make their own choices and help others learn to make adjustments to accommodate their needs.